Research Scientist

 Book chapters

-Jaumot-Pascual, N., Smith, T., Ong, M., DeerInWater, K. (in press).
+Jaumot-Pascual, N., Smith, T., Ong, M., DeerInWater, K. (2023).
 Photo Elicitation with Native STEM Students and Professionals.
 In Kathy Roulston (Editor).
 Quests for Questioners.
 Inventive Approaches to Qualitative Interviews.
 Qualitative Research Methodologies: Traditions, Designs, and Pedagogies Series.
 Stylus Publishing.

 Jaumot-Pascual, N. (2020).
 Photo Elicitation Focus Groups: A Culturally Responsive Method with Older Adults.
 In Jori Hall (Editor).
 Focus Groups: Culturally Responsive Approaches for Qualitative Inquiry and Program Evaluation.
 Meyers Education Press.